budak7273/ArmorModules/README.md

 ## Detailed Suit Usage Information

-If you would prefer a video format, consider watching one of the above Mod Spotlight videos, although they are outdated.
+If you would prefer a video format, consider watching one of the above Mod Spotlight videos, although they are outdated and many features have changed since.

 Install modules into your PowerSuit by equipping the suit and pressing **Right Alt** to open the suit's internal inventory.
 Drag modules in like you would a chest to install them.
 Shift clicking is not supported yet.
 Ctrl-Drag works, though.